Ryan Kaine is on the rocks…

 He’d fucked up for the last time.

-“Mum, Dad, Matt, I’m so sorry I let you down.”
+“Mum, Dad, Matty, I’m sorry I let you down.
+So, so sorry.”

 To read more, buy the book in either Kindle, paperback, or audiobook format, and to be the first to know about new Ryan Kaine books, join The Friends of Ryan Kaine newsletter.